MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 We recommend using the [autorotation capabilities of Azure Key Vault](/azure/key-vault/keys/how-to-configure-key-rotation), but you can also rotate keys manually.

-When changing to a new Key Vault key or a new key version, any object that uses the key must first be updated to use the new key\version **before** deleting the previous key\version.
+When you change a key or its version, any object that uses the key must first be updated to use the new key\version **before** deleting the previous key\version.
 Failing to do so will render the object unusable, as it won't be able to decrypt the content once key access is lost.
 Although restoring key vault access permissions at a later time will restore content access.

 1. [Determine the key used by an index or synonym map](search-security-get-encryption-keys.md).